opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ---
 layout: default
-title: FAQ
+title: FAQs
 nav_order: 1000
 parent: LTR search
 has_children: false
 ---

-# FAQ
+# FAQs

-This section contains answers to common issues that may trip up users.
+The following frequently asked questions (FAQS) are common issues you may encounter.

-## Negative Scores
+## Negative scores

-Lucene does not allow queries to have negative scores.
-This can be problematic if you have a raw feature that has a negative value.
-Unfortunately there is no easy quick fix for this.
-If you are working with such features, you need to make them non-negative *BEFORE* you train your model.
-This can be accomplished by creating normalized fields with values shifted by the mininum value or you can run the score thru a function that produces a value >= 0.
+Lucene does not allow for negative query scores.
+This can be problematic if your raw features include negative values.
+To address this, you will need to ensure your features are non-negative **before** training your model.
+You can achieve this by creating normalized fields with values shifted by the minimum value or by passing the scores through a function that produces a value greater than or equal to `0`.

-## I found a bug
+## Bugs

-If you've been fighting with the plugin it's entirely possible you've encountered a bug.
-Open an issue on the Github project and we will do our best to get it sorted.
-If you need general support, please see the following section as we will typically close issues that are only looking for support.
+If you've encountered a bug while working with the plugin, you can open an issue on the [open issues Github page](https://github.com/opensearch-project/.github/issues).
+The project team will do its best to investigate and resolve the issue.
+However, if you are seeking general support, the issue may be closed and you may be directed to the relevant support channels.

-## I'm still stuck!

-We'd love to hear from you!
-Consider joining the [Relevance Slack Community](https://opensourceconnections.com/slack) and join the
-#opensearch-learn-to-rank channel.
+## Struggling with a problem

+If you are still struggling with a problem, you can join the [Relevance Slack Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel, where you can receive additional guidance and support from the community.